Rachus/SDS200A/configurations.md

 ## Relays - Attenuation and Coupling
-If you look at the semantics available via FCC (see [resources](resources.md)), the device possesses six relays, three per channel.
+If you look at the schematics available via FCC (see [resources](resources.md)), the device possesses six relays, three per channel.
 Those relays are responsible for the *Attenuation* and *Coupling* settings of the device.
 Those relays can be set via the `0xb5` control requests:

 | Type        | bmRequestType | bRequest | wValue | wIndex | wLength | Data    |
 |-------------|---------------|----------|--------|--------|---------|---------|